-3ie is pleased to announce grants for six impact evaluations under this thematic window.
+3ie is pleased to announce grants for seven impact evaluations under this thematic window.
 We are supporting rigorous, high-quality impact evaluations related to water, sanitation and hygiene, food security, multi-sectoral humanitarian programming and interventions targeting malnutrition.

 The Humanitarian Assistance Thematic Window was launched in 2014 with the overall objective to improve the quality of life of those in humanitarian crises (natural disasters and complex emergencies) including improved recovery and resilience efforts through the efficient and timely delivery of humanitarian assistance.

 3ie has launched three calls under this window.
 The first call was for impact evaluation of humanitarian assistance interventions in the Democratic Republic of Congo and the second call was for an impact evaluation of the cash versus electronic vouchers pilot programme for Syrian refugees in Jordan and Lebanon.
 The third call was for rigorous impact evaluations of initiatives aimed at preventing and/or treating moderate acute malnutrition in humanitarian situations.

 This window is supported by several donors including USAID, UNOCHA-Common Humanitarian Pooled Fund in DRC, Danida, World Food Programme and DFID.

 Listed below are summaries of the on-going impact evaluations funded by 3ie.

 WFP’s moderate and acute malnutrition treatment and prevention programmes in Sudan

 This impact evaluation will look at the extent to which treatment and/or prevention of moderate and acute malnutrition (MAM) is an effective response to chronically high levels of acute malnutrition and therefore how it should be integrated into WFP’s and Sudan’s National Nutrition and Health strategic plans from 2017.

 WFP programme targeting moderate acute malnutrition in humanitarian situations in Chad